nelsyeung/PoGoTools/README.md

 python pogotools.py -p -s iv
 ```

-Applying a filter to your list of pokemon:
+Applying a filter to your list of Pokemon:
 ```sh
 # Show only Pokemon below or equal to CP 1000
 python pogotools.py -p --hide-cp-below 1000